THE ELF THAT MET HIS EQUAL AND MORE Part I: A Failed Quest

 Hmmm… the elf reminisced.
 The salt flats back in Zanzabar are in season this time of year.
 If only I was back home!
 Kuwer was thinking that maybe his quest was too dreary for him to bear just about right now.

-Kuwer opened the twin wooden doors to the Milk-And-Cow.
-Overpowering golden light partially
+Kuwer then opened the twin wooden doors to the Milk-And-Cow establishment.
+Overpowering

 As his vision completely adjusted to the brightness inside, Kuwer glanced around the room in hopes of finding his so called contact named Todds.